Afi River Forest Reserve

 The Afi River Forest Reserve is in Cross River State, Nigeria, and covers 312 km2.

-It is one of the largest forest blocks remaining in the state other than the Cross River National Park.
+It is one of the largest forest blocks esiting in the state other than the Cross River National Park.

-The reserve lies between the Afi Mountain Wildlife Sanctuary and Mbe Mountains Community Forest, both of which are home to Cross River gorillas, and forms a corridor between the two.
+The reserve lies between the Afi Mountain Wildlife Sanctuary and Mbe Mountains Community Forest, both of which are home to Cross River gorillas and forms a corridor between the two.
 A 2008 report noted that increasing levels of logging, farming and hunting were placing the gorillas under threat.